-• Rotary Knob - The rotary encoder knob is similar to a dash radio knob and used to quickly scroll through and select various menu items and settings.
-Push the rotary knob to "SELECT" a menu item or to "save" a setting once it is displayed on the LCD screen.
+• Rotary Knob / SELECT button - The rotary encoder knob is similar to a dash radio knob and used to quickly scroll through and select various menu items and settings.
+Pushing this rotary knob allows you to "SELECT" a menu item or to "save" a setting once it is displayed on the LCD screen.